DiscipleTools/Documentation/code-of-conduct.md

-# DiscipleTools Code of Conduct
+# Disciple.Tools Code of Conduct

 Like the technical community as a whole, the DiscipleTools team and community is made up of volunteers from all over the world.
 Diversity is a strength, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.